 Managers and companies desire certain key qualities in their workers.
-By knowing, practicing and incorporating them into your thinking, you will dramatically increase your worth to current and future employers.
+By knowing, practicing and incorporating the following 10 traits, you can dramatically increase your worth to current and future employers.

-Character is the virtue of knowing right from wrong, turning from the wrong and doing what is right, even in the face of pressures and temptations.
-It is being honest and upright in everything you do.
-Sadly, good character is rapidly disappearing.
-Even the most cursory look at society makes this plain.
+Character is the virtue of knowing right from wrong, turning from the wrong, and doing what is right, even in the face of negative pressures.
+It requires one to be honest and upright in everything he or she does.

 The answer is obvious.